zlaski/loudgain/README.md

 #### loudgain.static

-This is a horrible kludge, really.
+This is a kludge, really.
 A prebuilt statically-linked runnable version of loudgain _only_ to be used if you really really have no other option (i.e., needed libraries uncompilable under older Linuxes).

 It’s a 64-bit ELF made using [staticx](https://github.com/JonathonReinhart/staticx) that brings the needed libraries with it.
 I tested it with Ubuntu versions 14.04–18.04, Linux Mint 17.3–19.1, and Manjaro 18.0.4.
 It works but it’s _slooow_ to start.